Vineeth-07/Online_Voting_Application/README.md

 # Online Voting Application

-It is an Online Voting Application built by using Node.js,Express JS(EJS) It consists of two user roles...
+It is an Online Voting Application built by using Node.js , it consists of two user roles...
 1)Admin 2)Voter

-## 1)Admin :
+## 1)Admin

 Admin can create multiple elections.